IS THE BIBLE AGAINST HOMOSEXUALITY?

-There is also good reason to believe that 1st Enoch is inspired and should be regarded as Scripture.
-The Book of Enoch is quoted by Yudah (Jude) and eluded to in (2 Pet.
-2:4, 11); and hence regarded as Scripture.
+There is also good reason to believe that 1st Enoch and Jubilees are inspired and should be regarded as Scripture.
+The Book of Enoch is quoted by Yudah (Jude) and alluded to in (2 Pet.
+2:4; Jub.
+21:14); and hence regarded as Scripture.
 1st Enoch was clearly written before the New Testament and has prophecy concerning Yeshua - as the Lamb, etc. It was found among the Dead Sea Scrolls and the Pseudo Jonathan Targum of Gen. 5:24 has some added commentary about Enoch.
 It says: "And Enoch truly served before YHWH, & behold he was no more with the inhabitants of the earth; for he was snatched (drawn away) and he ascended into the firmament (expanse) by the saying before YHWH.
 And He called his name Metatron, the great scribe (writer)." - This sounds like the Jewish writer knew Enoch wrote a book. - Also, Ethiopian Jews regard 1st Enoch as Scripture.

-What I don’t believe are inspired are the additions to Esther and Daniel.
+What I'm not fully convinced are inspired are the additions to Esther and Daniel.
 Though it is true that both the Aramaic and Greek translations of the Old Testament contain these additional words, it should be noted that these canons and translations are not perfect.
-Cultural forces probably influenced these additions to be added to the books of Esther and Daniel.
+Cultural forces or the Catholic Church probably influenced these additions to be added to the books of Esther and Daniel.

 - This book is considered Canonical by Ethiopian Jews; so it surely was written before the New Testament.

 This book contains a Messianic prophecy that is fulfilled in Yeshua the Anointed (i.e. Jesus Christ) at Wisdom 2:12-20.